 These mouthwatering, made-from-scratch pastries are loaded with gooey apple filling, spiced with cinnamon, and topped with a rich apple cider and cream cheese glaze.
-Inspired by your favorite toaster pastries, this homemade version has even more apple flavor, thanks to our Apple Cider made from 100% U.S. grown apples.
+Inspired by your favorite toaster pastries, this homemade version has even more apple flavor, thanks to our Apple Cider made from 100% U.S. grown fresh apples.

 - To make the pie crust, whisk together flour, sugar, and salt until combined.
 Cut in cold butter cubes with your fingers or a pastry cutter until the butter is the size of peas.